Marina Bay, Singapore: Water management

 In 2004, the Public Utilities Board announced plans to construct a new downtown reservoir by damming the Marina Channel.
 This barrage was completed in 2008.
 Known as the Marina Barrage, it turned Marina Bay and the Kallang Basin into a confined freshwater reservoir with limited access to marine transportation to regulate the water quality.
 The new reservoir provides another source of drinking water for Singapore, as well as a stable water level for a variety of water activities and events.
 The barrage also prevents flooding in the Chinatown area.

 Transport

-There are currently eight rail stations: City Hall, Raffles Place, Marina Bay, Bayfront, Downtown, Telok Ayer, Esplanade and Promenade serving Marina Bay.
-As the plan set out, by 2020, the 360 hectares of Marina Bay boasts a comprehensive transport network as Singapore's most rail-connected district.
-The first two new MRT lines (Circle line, Downtown line) opened between 2012 and 2013.
-By 2018, the Marina Bay district had more than six MRT stations, all no more than five minutes of each other.
-The Thomson–East Coast MRT line created better connections within Marina South, opened in 2022.
-A pedestrian network links developments and MRT stations.
-Within greater Marina Bay, water taxis will even double up as an alternative mode of transport.
+Marina Bay is served by five Mass Rapid Transit (MRT) lines—North–South Line (NSL), East–West Line (EWL), Circle Line (CCL), Downtown Line (DTL) and Thomson–East Coast Line (TEL)—and nine stations—City Hall, Raffles Place, Marina Bay, Bayfront, Downtown, Telok Ayer, Esplanade, Promenade, Shenton Way and Gardens by the Bay.
+A 2010 report predicted that Marina Bay would be served by three new lines by 2014—an extension of NSL to Marina South Pier, the CCL Extension and DTL—and another two lines by 2020—the Thomson Line and Eastern Region Line, later merging to form the TEL.

+To cater to the ease of pedestrian movement, an extensive network of shaded or sheltered walkways, and underground and second-storey links were constructed.
+This provides a seamless connection between the developments in the district, including the MRT stations.